 Thanks for visiting my website!
-I’m a researcher studying in the fields of justice studies and public health.
+I’m a university teacher and researcher working in the fields of justice studies and public health.
 I research ways that we as a society can prevent harm–both by individuals and, especially, by larger systems.
 Scroll down for more about me, or follow the links at the top for info about my book, A Long, Dark Shadow: Minor-Attracted People and their Pursuit of Dignity; my other academic publications; and answers to common questions.

 About Allyn